sst/guide/_examples/how-to-automatically-resize-images-with-serverless.md

 const width = 100;
 ```

-Now if you go back and upload that same image again, you should see the new resized image show up in your S3 bucket.
+Now if you go back to SST console and upload that same image again, you should see the new resized image show up in your Buckets explorer.

 ![Updated SST resized image in S3 bucket](/assets/examples/bucket-image-resize/updated-sst-resized-image-in-s3-bucket.png)